toverainc/willow-autocorrect/README.md

 DOUBLE CHECK: Make sure you have "WAS Command Endpoint (EXPERIMENTAL)" enabled under "Advanced Settings"!!!

-While you're being brave why don't you try WOW (Willow One Wake) and play around with notifications?
+While you're being brave why don't you try Willow One Wake (WOW) and play around with notifications?

 ### Learning Flow (Autolearn)